Wilfred/difftastic/README.md

 ## Acknowledgments

 * Aerijo - Guide to your first Tree-sitter grammar
-* borkdude - clj-kondo, edamame, and more
+* borkdude - babashka, clj-kondo, edamame, and more
 * CoenraadS - Bracket-Pair-Colorizer-2
 * EvegeniyPeshkov - syntax-highlighter
 * georgewfraser - vscode-tree-sitter